deepaksood619/deepaksood619.github.io/docs/devops/terraform/readme.md

 Complex changesets can be applied to your infrastructure with minimal human interaction.
 With the previously mentioned execution plan and resource graph, you know exactly what Terraform will change and in what order, avoiding many possible human errors.

-## What is Terraform?

-Terraform is a tool which makes it easy to write version-controlled infrastructure code.
-You can use it to orchestrate the infrastructure on more than 100 different service providers like AWS, Alicloud, GCP, Azure, OpenStack and many more.

 ## Is Terraform a language?

 No. Terraform is a tool, which in turn uses Hashicorp Configuration Language (HCL) to describe your infrastructure as a code.
 HCL is a declarative language, defining the desired state and not the steps needed to be there.